mrghg/gemma/inversion_specifications/NAME-RHIME/overview.md

 Ganesan, A. L., Rigby, M., Zammit-Mangion, A., Manning, A. J., Prinn, R. G., Fraser, P. J., Harth, C. M., Kim, K.-R., Krummel, P. B., Li, S., Mühle, J., O'Doherty, S. J., Park, S., Salameh, P. K., Steele, L. P., and Weiss, R. F.: Characterization of uncertainties in atmospheric trace gas inversions using hierarchical Bayesian methods, Atmos.
 Chem.
 Phys., 14, 3855–3864, https://doi.org/10.5194/acp-14-3855-2014, 2014.

 Eike H. Müller, Rupert Ford, Matthew C. Hort, Lois Huggett, Graham Riley, David J. Thomson, Parallelisation of the Lagrangian atmospheric dispersion model NAME, Computer Physics Communications, Volume 184, Issue 12, 2013, Pages 2734-2745, ISSN 0010-4655, https://doi.org/10.1016/j.cpc.2013.06.022.

+Manning, A. J. and Redington, A. L. and Say, D. and O'Doherty, S. and Young, D. and Simmonds, P. G. and Vollmer, M. K. and M\"uhle, J. and Arduini, J. and Spain, G. and Wisher, A. and Maione, M. and Schuck, T. J. and Stanley, K. and Reimann, S. and Engel, A. and Krummel, P. B. and Fraser, P. J. and Harth, C. M. and Salameh, P. K. and Weiss, R. F. and Gluckman, R. and Brown, P. N. and Watterson, J. D. and Arnold, T. : Evidence of a recent decline in UK emissions of hydrofluorocarbons determined by the InTEM inverse model and atmospheric measurements, Atmospheric Chemistry and Physics, volume 21, number 16, pages 12739--12755, https://doi.org/10.5194/acp-21-12739-2021, 2021.